kirenz/codelabs/markdown/jupyter-book/jupyter-book.md

 ### What we cover

-In this tutorial we are going to use Anaconda to install `Jupyter book` on your system.
+In this tutorial we are going to install `Jupyter book` on your system.
+Furthermore, we will create a simple book and publish it on GitHub.

 <img src="img/logo.png" alt="Dash Dashboard" width="200">